 If you want to rent a router from Lumos, then you pay $10 a month for Total Home Wi-Fi and an additional $3 per month for more access points (although you typically don’t need them unless your home is over 3,500 square feet).
 Lumos Total Home Wi-Fi includes management of your Wi-Fi equipment through a custom app and professional installation to ensure Wi-Fi connectivity in every room of your home.

 Your monthly bill also includes a small monthly “regulatory fee” that covers taxes and standard maintenance of Lumos’ network.

 When you order internet from Lumos, the provider sends a professional technician to your home to set everything up.
 Fiber internet isn’t widely available in the United States, so most homes need a pro to lay cabling and set up an optical network terminal.
 Installation costs a one-time fee of $75, but some plans waive the installation fee.

 While you can buy your own router to use with Lumos’ internet, you can also rent a router from Lumos if you don’t feel like shopping around and just want your internet straightaway.

-The provider’s Total Home Wi-Fi mesh system works similarly to Google Nest Wi-Fi or Eero Home Wi-Fi systems; it uses one or more “Wi-Fi access points” deployed around the house to expand the reach of your home Wi-Fi signal.
+The provider’s Total Home Wi-Fi mesh system works similarly to Google Nest Wi-Fi or Eero Home Wi-Fi systems; it uses one or more “Wi-Fi access pods” deployed around the house to expand the reach of your home Wi-Fi signal.
 Most customers need only one access point, but it’s worth getting additional access points (for $3 a month each) if you live in a large home and have trouble getting Wi-Fi reception in every room.